mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 **Welcome to v5.1.0!** With this release we are no longer supporting Version 4, so if you have not already, please update all your sources to the Version 5 endpoints to ensure your applications function correctly going forward.

 **Note: With this release, MTGJSONv4 has been fully deprecated.
 On February 28th, 2021 all v4 endpoints will be removed.**

-We're rolling out MTGGraphQL!
-For more information see the [MTGGraphQL](/mtggraphql/) documentation.
-Access during our beta rollout is limited to <a href="https://www.patreon.com/MTGJSON" class="link-inline-image patreon" target="_blank" rel="noreferrer noopener">Patreon</a> supporters.
-A GraphQL GUI can be accessed via <a href="https://graphql.mtgjson.com/" target="_blank" rel="noreferrer noopener">MTGGraphQL Playground</a>

 ### Card Model